open-tool/ultron/README.md

 }
 ```

-It's recommended to make all PageObject classes as `object` and descendants of Page class.
+It's recommended to make all Page Objects as `object` and descendants of Page class.
-In this case you will be able to use cool kotlin magic.
+This allows for the utilization of convenient Kotlin features.
+It also helps you to keep Page Objects stateless.

-2. Describe user step methods in PageObject class.
+2. Describe user step methods in Page Object.

 ```kotlin
 object ChatPage : Page<ChatPage>() {